anunciado/aprendizado-maquina/README.md

 ```
 For more detail on this, please refer  this [link](http://scikit-learn.org/stable/modules/svm.html).
 ###### Naive Bayes

+It is a classification technique based on the Bayes' theorem that assumes the independence between predictors.
+In simple terms, a classifier in Naive Bayes assumes
+that the presence of a particular characteristic in a class is not related to the presence of any other characteristic.
+This algorithm is mainly used in classifying
+text and with problems that have multiple classes.
+So below there is a python code with an example using decision naive bayes:
 ```python
 #Import Library
 from sklearn.naive_bayes import GaussianNB